Home » Learn » Meet the Staff

 Phone: 307-578-4096

-Heather Bender is the Native Education Outreach Specialist at the Buffalo Bill Center of the West and works to provide resources and training for teachers in how to implement Wyoming Indian Education for All standards into their teaching practice.
-Heather creates collaborative education networks among museum staff, Indigenous communities, public and private schools across Wyoming, higher education institutions, and museum visitors.
-Heather has extensive experience in museums and education, including classroom teaching, museum education, curriculum development, and teacher training that utilize museums as original resources for inquiry-based, place-based, and culturally sustaining teaching practices.
-She holds a master’s in Curriculum and Instruction and a Certificate in Teachers of American Indian Children from the University of Wyoming, United States.
-With a career spanning three decades, Ms. Bender has taught in public schools, museums, and higher education.
+Heather Bender serves as Native Education Outreach Specialist at the Buffalo Bill Center of the West, guiding educators in integrating Wyoming Indian Education for All standards into their teaching.
+She builds collaborative networks among museum staff, Indigenous communities, schools, universities, and visitors to support inclusive, place-based learning.
+With three decades in education and museums, Heather shapes classroom practice, curriculum design, and teacher training.
+She holds a master’s in Curriculum and Instruction and a certificate in Teaching American Indian Children from the University of Wyoming.

 Luke Deurmier